Rahul91/GitGui/README.md

           [global]
           index-url = https://testpypi.python.org/pypi/

-This points, the pip to look the package in test server, that is testpypi and not the actual server, where all the core packages are present.
+This points, the pip to look for the package in test server as this package is being hosted on the test-server testpypi and not the actual server, where all the core packages are present.
 Hope this helps :)

 #How to use: